 USC Consortium in Greece: Code of Conduct

-Definition of a student - For the purpose of this policy a student is defined as a person who is admitted, enrolled, or registered for study at the University of South Carolina for any academic period.
+Definition of a student - For the purpose of this policy a student is defined as a person who is admitted, enrolled, or registered for study at a recognized and accredited academic institution of higher education for any academic period.

-All students must follow all of USC’s code of conduct as outlined here: https://www.sc.edu/about/offices_and_divisions/student_conduct_and_academic_integrity/documents/code_of_conduct.pdf
+All students must follow the code of conduct of their home academic institutions.

-Additionally, all students participating in the USC Consortium in Greece program must adhere to the following:
+Additionally, all participating students in the Greek Odyssey program must adhere to the following:

 Students must follow local Greek laws, https://www.gov.uk/foreign-travel-advice/greece/local-laws-and-customs, paying particular interest to alcohol, drug, public transport, and smoking laws.